 can read about or know everything, so it's refreshing to learn from

 others those things we don't have the time to about read ourselves.
 If

 no opinion on anything.
 A conversation has nowhere to go if you have

 nothing to expound on.
 If, however, you have an uncommon point of view

-or differing opinion, you are more interesting and stimulating to
+or differing opinion, you are more interesting and stimulating to be

-expands everyone's perspective.
+unique outlook expands everyone's perspective.

 - Meet New People.
 Make the effort to

 meet new people especially those unlike you.
 It not

 things, it broadens your horizons.

-thing after having no opinions is trying to be something you're not.
+thing after having no opinions is trying to be

+accepted, usually backfires.
 Since each of us is unique,

 expressing that uniqueness is what makes us interesting.
 Attempting to

-be a carbon copy of someone else not only falls flat, but reveals a lack of
+be a carbon copy of someone else not only falls flat, but reveals a

-outlook and attitude.
+- Have a positive outlook and attitude.

-Who wants to be around people who are negative, complain a
+Who wants to be around people who are negative, complain a lot, or have

-your energy when you enter it.
+energy when you enter it.
 Do it by looking for the best in people and

 things.
-Smile warmly, spread good cheer, and enliven others with
+Smile warmly, spread good cheer, and enliven others with your

-Everyone enjoys the company of someone who makes them laugh, or smile,
+enjoys the company of someone who makes them laugh, or smile,

 so look for the humorous,